 30 Min

-Two chicken breasts can easily turn into 4 to 8 meals.
+Two chicken breasts can easily make four to eight meals.
 This is a meal prep ingredient.
-Simmer the chicken breasts over medium heat for 20 minutes then shred them with a mixing machine.
+Simmer the chicken breasts over medium heat for 20 minutes, then shred them with a mixing machine.
 Refrigerate or freeze for later use.

 Ingredients